Guilherme Cachoeira

-Guilherme Cachoeira Silveira (born 25 April 2002) is a Brazilian professional footballer who plays as a forward for CSA, on loan from Fortaleza.
+Guilherme Cachoeira Silveira (born 25 April 2002) is a Brazilian professional footballer who plays as a forward for Londrina, on loan from Guarani.

 Club career

 Revealed by the youth sectors of São Paulo FC, Cachoeira played for the club until August 2021, when he transferred to CR Vasco da Gama.
 He debuted as a professional in 2023 for Volta Redonda FC, and subsequently played for Inter de Bebedouro and Joinville.

 Shortly after competing in the 2024 Campeonato Catarinense, Cachoeira signed a four-year contract with Fortaleza EC, and was immediately loaned to Remo, where he made eight appearances in the 2024 Campeonato Brasileiro Série C, participating in the club's access campaign.
 For the 2025 season he was loaned out once again, this time to CSA.

 International career

 Cachoeira was part of the squad that represented the Brazil national team at the 2019 South American U-17 Championship.